Niloys7/ci-widgets/README.md

 # ci-widgets
-A Widget Extension for WordPress Themes which power by Unyson Framwork.
+A Widget Extension for WordPress Themes which use Unyson Framwork.